 This type of ceiling was not only inexpensive and easy to apply, it also offered a certain degree of soundproofing between floors.
 But mostly, popcorn ceilings readily covered defects in ceiling construction, as well as poor workmanship, stains and structural cracks, hence its high popularity in new home construction throughout the middle of the last century.
 In fact, the use of asbestos in textured ceiling products was so common that if your home was constructed before 1985 you should assume those bumps above your bed contain asbestos.

 Today, such acoustic ceilings are considered unattractive and many homeowners are wishing for something else.
 But beware!
-Asbestos is a known carcinogen which can lead to asbestos disease, lung cancer and the deadly cancer mesothelioma.
+Asbestos is a known carcinogen and asbestos exposure can lead to mesothelioma lung cancer.
 If removal of a textured ceiling is not performed by a licensed abatement professional, the microscopic asbestos fibers can become airborne, where they are easily inhaled or ingested by anyone nearby.
-The fibers can also settle unseen into drapes, carpeting, bedcoverings and clothing, where they can remain for years, becoming airborne again and again each time the curtains are drawn or the carpet is vacuumed or clothing and bedcoverings are shaken or disturbed.
+The fibers can also settle unseen into drapes, carpeting, bed coverings and clothing, where they can remain for years, becoming airborne again and again each time the curtains are drawn or the carpet is vacuumed or clothing and bed coverings are shaken or disturbed.

 As an alternative, you might seal the textured ceiling material with a resin polymer designed for that purpose and then spray-paint a new, non-asbestos texture over it, but whether you prefer that it be covered or removed, it is risky to do the work yourself.
 Hire a certified professional with experience in textured ceilings and asbestos removal to do the work.
 Never scrape the texture off yourself, not even to get a sample for testing at a laboratory.

 Enjoy your remodeling project this fall!
 Turn that old bedroom into a study or guest room that will be the envy of all your neighbors.
 But do it wisely and safely with the help of a qualified professional.
-If you have received a diagnosis of mesothelioma, consult the qualified professionals at Baron & Budd for a completely confidential evaluation of your case.
+If you have received a diagnosis of mesothelioma, consult the experienced attorneys at Baron & Budd for a completely confidential evaluation of your potential case.
 And leave the popcorn for that seasonal blockbuster instead.